How many people do you think have said that? Right, probably a lot. But I wonder how many of them followed through and did it?

-I can remember as a kid wanting to see my name on the front cover of a book and a picture of my ugly mug on the back.
+As a kid, I can remember wanting to see my name on the front cover of a book and a picture of my face on the back.
+Who wouldn’t?

-When I was eleven, I sat down at the kitchen table and tried writing my own story, one involving a knight that hunts down and kills dragon (At this age I was heavily influenced by fantasy novels—mostly Dragonlance and Ravenloft).
-I think I wrote two lines before giving up.
-Back then reading the stories was a much more rewarding and satisfying way to spend my time (especially those crafted by Margaret Weis, Tracy Hickman or Dan Parkinson) .
+When I was eleven, I sat down at the kitchen table and tried to write my own story.
+I had this vision of a knight hunting down and slaying a dragon (You would too if you spent every waking hour reading Dragonlance and Ravenloft fantasy novels).
+I think I wrote two lines before I gave up.
+I quickly discovered that reading the stories was a much more rewarding and satisfying way to spend my time.

-I threw caution to the wind, typing whenever I had any free moments.
-Which usually meant late at night after my wife and kids were asleep.
+I threw caution to the wind, typing whenever I had any free moments which usually meant late at night after my wife and kids were asleep.
 After three months, I had 20,000 words and the beginning of a masterpiece.

 Reality check.
 It wasn’t a masterpiece…it was CRAP.

 Brad Thor once said, “You should allow yourself to write a crappy chapter.”
 Well, I had written about ten crappy chapters.
 Yet, I still gave it to a couple of people in my family to read.
 And their feedback confirmed my feelings: it was indeed CRAP.